Thank you for joining us in this series on Home Decorating.

 What kinds of furniture do you need?
 Desk?
 Chairs?
 Plastic runner?
 Storage?
 Decoration?

-This is a big and individual decision.
-Choose the right desk, as we’ll start there.
-Are you looking for decorative?
-Functional?
-A combination of both?
+This is not only a big but individual decision.
+Start by choosing the right desk.
+Are you looking for decorative? functional? a combination of both?
 Is your business in the public eye needing a classy desk?
 Or are you consulting and want a warm rich looking office without feeling stuffy?
 Again, this decision is based on your needs and preferences.
 Get a picture of it in your mind and go shopping.

-Are you setting up your home office in the loft area?
-I suggest keeping your desk light and airy to preserve the feel of openness.
+Keeping your desk light and airy will preserve the feel of openness.

-I would also recommend ergonomically made desks and chairs.
-Resting your elbows on the desk while typing or using your mouse will save you much in chiropractic and massage fees later.
+Purchase ergonomically made desks and chairs to keep your back and the rest of you healthy.
+Ensuring you are resting your elbows on the desk while typing or using your mouse, will save you much in chiropractic and massage fees later.